III. Policies: Architecture, Environmental Design, and Planning

 E. Other Subjects That Overlap and Utilize Materials:

-History, Education, Sociology, Ethnic or Cultural Studies, Archaeology, Classics, Museum Studies, and Art History.
+History, Education, Sociology, Ethnic or Cultural Studies, Archaeology, Classics, Museum Studies, Environmental Studies, and Art History.

 F. Institutes or Labs That Utilize Materials: